-If you have mild prolapse, your doctor may suggest that you apply some oestrogen cream to your vagina for 4-6 weeks.
+If the prolapse is mild, your doctor may suggest that you apply some oestrogen cream to your vagina for 4-6 weeks.
 This may help any feelings of discomfort that you may have.
 However, sometimes symptoms may return once the cream is stopped.
 This cream is a type of hormonal replacement therapy (HRT), although it is not thought to have many of the risks which may be associated with HRT.
-There is not yet convincing evidence that it helps for prolapse.

-The aim of surgery is to provide a permanent treatment (a cure) for GU prolapse.
+The aim of surgery is to provide a permanent treatment for pelvic organ prolapse.
 There are various operations that can be performed, depending on the type of prolapse that you have.
 Keyhole surgery may be possible for some of these operations.
 Your surgeon will be able to advise which operation is best for you.
 Operations can include the following:

 - Removal of the uterus (a hysterectomy): this is a common treatment for uterine prolapse.
-In fact, GU prolapse is the most common reason why women over 50 years of age have a hysterectomy.
+In fact, pelvic organ prolapse is the most common reason why women over 50 years of age have a hysterectomy.
 Sometimes a hysterectomy is suggested at the same time as a vaginal repair operation.

-- An operation to lift up your uterus or vagina: there are various different types which include:
+- An operation to lift up your uterus or vagina: there are various different types.

 - An operation to seal up the vagina (a colpocleisis).
 This is rarely done as it is not possible to have sex after this operation.
 However, it is a safe and effective operation for some women.
 Obviously the implications would be discussed before choosing to go ahead with this operation.

 You may need to stay in hospital for a few days after your operation.
-Full recovery may take up to 6-8 weeks.
+Full recovery may take up to 6-8 weeks and your surgeon should give you a fit note if needed, to cover the entire duration that you will need to be off work.
+They should not ask you to see your GP for a fit note.
 You should avoid heavy lifting and sexual intercourse during this time.
 There is a chance that a prolapse can return after surgery.

-What is the outlook (prognosis) for genitourinary prolapse?
+What is the outlook (prognosis) for pelvic organ prolapse?

-Left untreated, genitourinary (GU) prolapse will usually gradually become worse.
+Left untreated, pelvic organ prolapse will usually gradually become worse.
 However, this is not always the case.
 Sometimes it can improve with no treatment.
 The outlook is best for younger women who are of a normal weight and are in good health.
 The outlook is worst for older women, those in poor physical health and those who are overweight.
-GU prolapse can return after an operation.
+Pelvic organ prolapse can return after an operation.
 About 29 in 100 women need another operation at some point.
 For 13 in 100 women this occurs within five years of the original operation.

-There are a number of things that may possibly help to prevent genitourinary (GU) prolapse.
+There are a number of things that may possibly help to the risk of pelvic organ prolapse.
 However, not all of these have been proven.
 Simple things that you can do are:

 - Regular pelvic floor exercises, especially if you are planning to become pregnant, are pregnant, or have given birth.